oldmartijntje/Python-toolkit/README.md

 some nice tools

-## areYouDeadAlready.py + saveTheFilesLOL.py
+## areYouDeadAlready.py + saveTheFilesLOL.py + nuke.py + testDeadSettings.py

 These are two scripts that go together.

 You can use this to secure private information.
 Everything stays safe, until you haven't confirmed that you are alive in X days. (highly customisable) If you haven't confirmed it for the set amount of days, it will delete the by you registered folders and files.

-saveTheFilesLOL.py is the file you can manually confirm that you are alive.
+- saveTheFilesLOL.py is the file you can manually confirm that you are alive.

-areYouDeadAlready.py is the brains behind it, you should run this at startup.
+- areYouDeadAlready.py is the brains behind it, you should run this at startup.

+- nuke.py is to instantly activate being dead.
+AKA deleting whatever you wanted to delete.

+- testDeadSettings.py is used to test if your settings are valid, and if you set them as your wish. it will not test logging settings.

 It's customisable with the settings.json that it will autocreate on startup of either of the programs.
 It will have the following contents by default: